 As much as we enjoy eating traditional brunch food in Lisbon, sometimes we want something different.
 And by different, we mean Chinese dumplings (a/k/a dim sum).

 Luckily for us, Lisbon has a vibrant Asian community that dates back to the days when Portugal colonized Macau.
-The city’s central Martim Moniz neighborhood is home to numerous Asian business including Mercado Oriental, a thriving food court that serves dishes from countries like China, Japan and Thailand.
+The city’s central Martim Moniz neighborhood is home to numerous Asian business including Mercado Oriental, a thriving food court that serves popular Asian dishes from countries like Japan, Thailand and Vietnam.

 Sure, we could easily eat a proper dim sum brunch at a sit down restaurant in Lisbon.
 Sometimes, though, we’re simply in the mood to order baskets of dumplings and wash them down with bubble tea, the iconic sweet beverage invented in Taiwan.